-Dr. Sharad Chandrika, director of interventional pulmonary medicine at Catholic Health, answers frequently asked questions about lung cancer screenings and who is eligible to have one.
+Sharad Chandrika, MD, Director of Interventional Pulmonary Medicine at Catholic Health, answers frequently asked questions about lung cancer screenings and who is eligible for one.

 How is a lung cancer screening conducted?